sbernhard/node-red-contrib-bt-presence/README.md

 ## Usage

 * Add the bluetooth devices you want to scan.
 To enter more than one, use a comma to separate them.
+(Use `hcitool scan` on Linux to scan Bluetooth devices and to know the address of them).
 * Set the scan interval.
 * Deploy your flow
 * 'true' will be signalized in msg.payload in case of presence.
 Otherwise 'false'
 * A new msg will only be sent, in case of a change.
 * The interval is the time seconds between two checks.
+* Pairing is not necessary to be able to ping bluetooth devices

 ## Note for update to >=1.1.3
 Previous version stored 'present' and 'not preaent' in msg.payload.
 Make sure to change your flow to use 'true' and 'false'.